John Albert Sheppard

-John Albert Sheppard (September 1, 1875 – 1947) was an educator, farmer and political figure in Saskatchewan, Canada.
+John Albert Sheppard (September 1, 1875 – July 31, 1947) was an educator, farmer and political figure in Saskatchewan, Canada.
 He represented Moose Jaw County in the Legislative Assembly of Saskatchewan from 1905 to 1916 as a Liberal.
+He died July 31, 1947.

+Early life and education

-He was born in Mount Forest, Ontario in 1875, the son of John Sheppard and Margaret Reid, and was educated in Mount Forest and at the normal school in Toronto.
+He was born in Mount Forest, Ontario in 1875, the son of Irish immigrant John Sheppard and Margaret Reid.
+John Albert Shepard has at least 3 siblings (David Nelson Sheppard, Emma Alberta Shepard and Thomas James Sheppard).
+Sheppard was educated in Mount Forest and at the normal school in Toronto.
 Sheppard taught school in Ontario and in the Moose Jaw district.
-In 1896, he married Florence Herring.
+In 1896, he married Florence Herring and had 3 children.

+Political career

 Sheppard was speaker for the Saskatchewan assembly from 1912 to 1916.
 He was defeated by John Edwin Chisholm in a 1916 by-election requested by Sheppard to "give him the opportunity of vindicating his character by an appeal to the people".
 Sheppard was reacting to the findings of a Royal Commission which found him guilty on two charges of receiving money in return for liquor licenses.

-He died in 1947.
+Curling achievements

+Sheppard was also an active and accomplished curler.
+He was part of the winning team in the Grand Challenge at the Regina Bonspiel in 1909.
+The winning team also included Dr. R.M.
+Mitchell from Weyburn, J.D.
+Stewart from Arcola, and G.A.
+Scott from Davidson.

+In 1926, Sheppard's team won the Governor General's Trophy – District Cup, with the Lakeview Curling Club.